bids-standard/pybids/doc/analysis/index.rst

 for BIDS datasets.
 It assumes that model information is represented in line with the (upcoming) BIDS-Model specification.

-Note that, at present, pybids.analysis does not provide a one-stop model-fitting solution.
+Note that, at present, pybids.modeling does not provide a one-stop model-fitting solution.
 You will need to call some other package (e.g., `nistats`_, or a non-Python package like `FSL`_ or `SPM`_ via `Nipype`_) to handle model estimation.
-What pybids.analysis will do for you is automatically handle the loading and transformation of all variables, and the construction of design matrices and contrasts.
+What pybids.modeling will do for you is automatically handle the loading and transformation of all variables, and the construction of design matrices and contrasts.